 - The Assistant Director Finance and Corporate Services is responsible for setting prudent criteria and the Council's treasury advisors will also provide guidance and assistance in setting the criteria - The criteria will be agreed by Audit Committee/Full Council - The current criteria is contained within the operations manual - The Council's treasury management advisors will advise on credit policy and creditworthiness related issues.
 The Council will maintain a counterparty list based on its criteria and will monitor and update the credit standing of the institutions on a regular basis.
-This assessment will include consideration of credit ratings from all 3 ratings agencies and other alternative assessments of credit strength (for example, statements of potential government support, CDS information).
-The Council will also take into account information on corporate developments of and market sentiment towards investment counterparties
+This assessment will include consideration of credit ratings from all 3 ratings agencies and other alternative assessments of credit strength (for example, statements of potential government support which now includes resolution mechanisms for failing financial institutions, CDS information, the composition of an institution's balance sheet liabilities).
+The Council will also take into account information on corporate developments of and market sentiment towards investment counterparties - The credit rating criteria will also apply to securities issued by financial and nonfinancial institutions, which in some instances, might be higher than that of the issuing institution.